MPES project management in the healthcare environment

 CAREER OPPORTUNITIES

-ENVIRONMENT, HEALTH AND RISK ASSESSMENT PROJECT MANAGER I ENGINEER, ASSISTANT, QUALITY, SAFETY, HEALTH AND ENVIRONMENT (QSSE) COORDINATOR I PRODUCT STEWARSHIP I CERTIFICATION ENGINEER
+PROJECT MANAGER IN ENVIRONMENTAL HEALTH AND RISK ASSESSMENT I ENGINEER, ASSISTANT, COORDINATOR IN QUALITY, SAFETY, HEALTH, AND ENVIRONMENT (QSSE) I PRODUCT STEWARDSHIP I CERTIFICATION ENGINEER

 all core courses (m1+m2) (download)